From The Personal Style Sheet

 the secondary (or nested) quote:

-My mother screamed_“Not in this house!”
+My mother screamed.“Not in this house!”

 and

-He said_“Then my mother screamed_‘Not in this house! ’”
+He said_“Then my mother screamed.‘Not in this house!’ ”

 ~